sgeb/gradle-native-artifacts-plugin/README.md

 dependency in the gradle config is enough.
 Dynamic version dependencies (e.g.
 "depend on the latest version of the 2.1 branch") are supported as well.

-Furthermore the continuous integration of different modules is greatly simplified as well.
+The continuous integration of different modules is greatly simplified as well.
 Imagine a CI server building `libA` on every green commit and publishing it to the artifact repository.
 A project `TastyApp` with a dependency on `libA` can define the dependency pointing to the latest integration build of `libA` (via dynamic versions described above).
-Thereby `TastyApp` is guaranteed to always be tested with the latest and greatest version of `libA` and can identify integration issues as early as possible.
+Then `TastyApp` is guaranteed to always be tested with the latest and greatest version of `libA` and can identify integration issues as early as possible.

 ## How?